tiolan/imqtt/README.md

 The idea is to provide an abstract C++ interface to make the underlaying MQTT library exchangeable quite easy.
 Target for now is to support [Paho](https://github.com/eclipse/paho.mqtt.c) (written in C) and [Mosquitto](https://github.com/eclipse/mosquitto) (written in C).

+# API Reference
+The (not yet) complete API Reference can be found here: https://tiolan.github.io/imqtt/

+# Maturity
+IMqtt is in development.
+- It is not ready for production.
+- There are no (automated) tests done yet and no testing-framework is setup currently.
+- There are no releases done regularly (yet), take master as is.

+In case the community is interested, the project might be driven further.

 ## Currently Supported:
 - MQTTv5 user fields for publishing messages
 - MQTTv5 correlationData field for publishing messages